- Instructions for Form 1040-NR-EZ - Introductory Material

 It saves tax dollars.
 It costs the government less to refund by direct deposit.

-You can have your refund (or part of it) directly deposited to a traditional IRA, Roth IRA (including a myRA), or SEP-IRA, but not a SIMPLE IRA.
+You can have your refund (or part of it) directly deposited to a traditional IRA, Roth IRA, or SEP-IRA, but not a SIMPLE IRA.
 You must establish the IRA at a U.S. bank or other financial institution in the United States before you request direct deposit.
 Make sure your direct deposit will be accepted.
-You also must notify the trustee or custodian of your account of the year to which the deposit is to be applied (unless the trustee or custodian will not accept a deposit for 2016).
+You must also notify the trustee or custodian of your account of the year to which the deposit is to be applied (unless the trustee or custodian will not accept a deposit for 2019).
 If you do not, the trustee or custodian can assume the deposit is for the year during which you are filing the return.
-For example, if you file your 2016 return during 2017 and do not notify the trustee or custodian in advance, the trustee or custodian can assume the deposit to your IRA is for 2017.
-If you designate your deposit to be for 2016, you must verify that the deposit was actually made to the account by the due date of the return (not counting extensions).
-If the deposit is not made by that date, the deposit is not an IRA contribution for 2016.
+For example, if you file your 2019 return during 2020 and do not notify the trustee or custodian in advance, the trustee or custodian can assume the deposit to your IRA is for 2020.
+If you designate your deposit to be for 2019, you must verify that the deposit was actually made to the account by the due date of the 2019 return (not counting extensions).
+If the deposit is not made by that date, the deposit is not an IRA contribution for 2019.

-You may be able to contribute up to $5,500 ($6,500 if age 50 or older at the end of 2016) to a traditional IRA or Roth IRA (including a myRA) for 2016.
+You may be able to contribute up to $6,000 ($7,000 if age 50 or older at the end of 2019) to a traditional IRA or Roth IRA for 2019.
 You may owe a penalty if your contributions exceed these limits and the limits may be lower depending on your compensation and income.
 For more information on IRA contributions, see Pub.
-590-A. If the limits on IRA contributions change for 2017, Pub.
-590-A will have the new 2017 limits.
+590-A.

 For more information on IRAs, see Pub.
 590-A and Pub.
 590-B.